Living Losses for the Entrepreneur: The Grief No One Talks About

 • Seek support instead of carrying it alone

-You are allowed to grieve the old you.
 You are allowed to hold joy and sorrow in the same hand.
 You are allowed to feel lost while you lead.

 You do not need to pretend it did not hurt.
 You only need to give it space to breathe.